frontegg/frontegg-ionic-capacitor/README.md

 # @frontegg/ionic-capacitor

-Frontegg is a first-of-its-kind full-stack user management platform, empowering software teams with user infrastructure features for the product-led era.
+The @frontegg/ionic-capacitor SDK integrates Frontegg's authentication and user management capabilities into Ionic Capacitor apps.
+It simplifies adding features like login, signup, and user profile management, enhancing security and user experience for mobile applications.
+Follow the integration steps below to use the SDK:

 ## Table of Contents